 “I’ll take this one,” the woman said, holding up a square piece, twelve inches across.
 Maude winced, picked up the piece she had just completed and held it out to the woman for her consideration.

 Matt is fascinated by the story of Argleton, the unreal town that appeared on GeoMaps but which doesn’t actually exist.
-He persuades his friend and flatmate Charlie to drive them both down to to find the non-existent town.
-And when they are standing on the very spot, at the exact longitude and latitude that defines Argleton, Matt sets in motion a chain of events that will take him places he didn’t know existed… and which perhaps don’t.
+When he and his friend and flatmate Charlie are standing at the exact longitude and latitude that defines Argleton, Matt sets in motion a chain of events that will take him places he didn’t know existed… and which perhaps don’t.